Three-Little-Birds/openvsp-mcp/README.md

 - `script_path` – absolute path to the generated `.vspscript` you can archive for repeatability.
 - `result_path` – VSPAero `.adb` file (string) when `run_vspaero=True`, otherwise `None`.
 Meshes, CSVs, and other artefacts are emitted by OpenVSP next to your original `.vsp3`.

 Need a starter geometry?
-The OpenVSP installer places sample models under `docs/examples/` (e.g., `BWB_Ames.vsp3`, `CRM.vsp3`).
-Copy one to a scratch directory and point `geometry_file` at that path while you experiment.
+The package ships with `openvsp_mcp.data/rect_wing.vsp3`, generated from a single OpenVSP wing primitive.
+The snippet above uses OpenVSP script helpers (`FindGeom` + `GetParm`) so it works out of the box.
+For your own models, open the geometry in the GUI, note the component name returned by `FindGeom`, and update the commands accordingly.

 ## Run as a service